 Reaching out to the right potential customers at the exact right time is widely recognized to be the most challenging part of the digital marketing process.
 Data science and machine learning systems can make customer analytics a lot easier.

-Through extensive analysis of your collected marketing data alongside insights from data libraries, data scientists can predict which offers or products will be most attractive to different customers and demographics at different times.
+Through extensive statistical analysis of your collected marketing data alongside insights from data libraries, data scientists can predict which offers or products will be most attractive to different customers and demographics at different times.

 The potential value of each lead and each potential customer can be scored, depending on factors such as the behaviors of similar customers in the past, their word choice when interacting with you, and the characteristics of the customer segment they fall into.